 For Spaniards nothing has expressed their country’s traditionally rigid gender roles more powerfully than the image of the male matador.
 Ella Es el Matador offers fascinating profiles of two female matadors currently in the arena.
 These women are gender pioneers by necessity.
 But what emerges as their truest motivation is their passion for bullfighting and the pursuit of a dream.

-Born George, the late Georgina Beyer was elected to New Zealand’s Parliament in 1999, becoming the world’s first transgender person to hold a national office.
+Born George, Georgina Beyer was elected to New Zealand’s Parliament in 1999, becoming the world’s first transgender person to hold a national office.
 A mostly white, conservative, rural constituency voted this former sex worker of Maori descent into office.
 Chronicling Georgina’s transformations from farm helper to celebrated cabaret diva to grassroots community leader, Georgie Girl couples interviews and images of Beyer’s nightclub and film performances with footage showing a day in the life of this New Zealand Member of Parliament.

 Of course, it’s always fun to learn interesting facts about the people we admire, who feel so familiar to us.
 American Masters often unearths such tidbits of information, and we’re grateful for it!
 Here are a few programs about iconic women you can stream right now.